Skip to content

 Working in Japan — what you need to know

-Japan's Specified Skilled Worker (SSW) visa is one of the most aspirational migration pathways for Nepali workers.
-Expanded to 16 sectors in 2024 (including nursing care, restaurant services, manufacturing, agriculture, construction, hospitality, aviation, and maritime), SSW offers wage parity with Japanese workers — protected under the Labour Standards Act.
+Japan's Specified Skilled Worker (SSW) visa is one of the most aspired-to migration pathways for Nepali workers.
+Expanded to 16 sectors in 2024 — including nursing care, restaurant services, manufacturing, agriculture, construction, hospitality, aviation and maritime — it offers wage parity with Japanese workers under the Labour Standards Act.
 Japan's ageing society creates structural, long-term demand rather than a cyclical boom.
-Nepal became one of Japan's largest labour-sending countries in the SSW and Technical Intern Training (TITP, being reformed to Ikusei Shūrō) programme.
-Nepali workers in Japan consistently report high safety, reliable salary payment, and excellent employer compliance.

 Why this destination